olaalzreikat/CapStone/JS_README.md

 - `updateGame` changes the game state as time passes
 - `resetGame` deletes all progress and starts over

-Together, these functions let the game create data when needed, load existing data, update it during gameplay, and delete it when requested.
+These functions let the game create data when needed, load existing data, update it during gameplay, and delete it when requested.
 This is called "CRUD" - Create, Read, Update, Delete - and it's a fundamental pattern in programming.